-Below are some questions to help you make decisions about additional setup.
+Below are some questions to help you make decisions about the additional setup.
 All of the items discussed are optional.
 For example, if you don't define organization types, you won't be prompted for organization type when using the system, but that doesn't prevent you from making reservations.

 Do you arrange the tables and chairs in rooms before events?

 If you set rooms up before the start of events, you'll want to create room setup records in the system.

 - Examples of room setups: Hollow Square, U-Shape, Classroom

 Will you manage services in Mazévo?

 If you intend to manage services in Mazévo (catering, equipment), you'll need to define three types of records: Service Providers, Resource Groups, and Resources.

 First, you create one or more service provider records—one for each type of service.
 Note: Service providers can be limited to individual buildings.

 - Examples of service providers: Catering, Audio/Visual, Furniture, Security, Equipment

 If you have many resources (say, more than 10), you may want to divide them into categories.
 To group resources, you need to create one or more resource grouping records.